 The Vehicle Import Form – Form 1 is not a form of temporary registration.
 Please consult with the state in which you are purchasing the vehicle for details on purchasing an in-transit permit/temporary registration or contact your local licensing office for details on a temporary registration.

-Currently, the Vehicle Import Form – Form 1 can only be obtained upon declaration of the vehicle into Canada at the border.
-The Canadian Border Services Agent will be providing the Form 1 upon arrival at the port of entry.
-The Vehicle Import Form cannot be filled out in advance at this time.
+The Vehicle Import Form – Form 1 can be completed using our Online Portal or obtained upon declaration of the vehicle into Canada at the border.
+The Canadian Border Services Agent will be verifying or providing the Form 1 upon arrival at the port of entry.

 Based on information supplied by vehicle manufacturers, Transport Canada maintains a List of Vehicles Admissible from the United States.